Jedi - an awesome autocompletion/static analysis library for Python¶

 Jedi uses a very simple API to connect with IDE’s.
 There’s a reference implementation as a VIM-Plugin, which uses Jedi’s autocompletion.
-I encourage you to use Jedi in your IDEs.
+We encourage you to use Jedi in your IDEs.
 It’s really easy.
-If there are any problems (also with licensing), just contact me.

 To give you a simple example how you can use the Jedi library, here is an example for the autocompletion feature: